Timothy Brindle: Music career

 Timothy Brindle was the first artist on Lamp Mode Recordings, when the label began in 2003.
 Lamp Mode released The Great Awakening in 2003, then a re-release in 2005, which celebrates the new birth of God's Sovereign Monergistic Regeneration.
-His second album, inspired by John's Owen's Mortification of Sin book, is called Killing Sin and was released in 2005.The Restoration was released in 2012, and the following year Timothy Brindle collaborated with Stephen the Levite and Zae da Blacksmith to form a group called "The Collective" in which they released an album in 2013 by that name in order to fund their European Mission Trip.
+His second album, inspired by John's Owen's Mortification of Sin book, is called Killing Sin and was released in 2005.The Restoration was released in 2012, and the following year Timothy Brindle collaborated with Stephen the Levite and Zae da Blacksmith to form a group called "The Collective" in which they released an album in 2013 by that name to fund their European Mission Trip.
 The Restoration charted on one Billboard chart.
 Wade-O Radio said "This album was a lyrical masterpiece."
-On April 20, 2018 Brindle released another album titled The Unfolding.
+On April 20, 2018, Brindle released another album titled The Unfolding.
 The album's focus was the theme of redemption, from the Old to New Testament, as found in the Bible.
 In The Unfolding Brindle asserts that redemptive history finds its culmination and fulfillment in Jesus Christ.
-The Unfolding was available in digital as well as print formats and was accompanied by a 400 page book of the same title.
+The Unfolding was available in digital as well as print formats and was accompanied by a 400-page book of the same title.